 Upon leaving Findhorn, I decided to retrain, achieving a distinction at Master’s level in Sustainable Development Advocacy in 2005.
 I wrote my dissertation on the relationship between disease and transformation of human consciousness and was introduced to the work of Ken Wilber and spiral dynamics for the first time by my Professor and her partner.
 I found a source of answers to deep questions and committed to learning more.

 Following my masters, I went on to hold a central role in the initial development of care farming in the UK, setting up farm based social enterprises to provide support to various groups of vulnerable people – from those suffering from alcohol, drug or mental health problems right through to those excluded from school and people with learning disabilities.
 I provided business planning and marketing advice to the start-up care farms and raised over £600k for a new organisation to provide strategic support and networking.

 Providing the go-between between social services and the farming community and with over 40 social enterprises in active development, the intensity of my life conditions caused another and much broader integral worldview to be viscerally activated within me.
-Recognising how crucial integral theory and spiral dynamics had been in supporting my own growth, I then moved into education and coaching to deliver this in practical and helpful ways for other people and organisations.
+I recognised that integral theory and spiral dynamics had been so supportive towards my own growth and so moved into education and coaching to deliver this in practical and helpful ways for other people and organisations.

 It was very rewarding to instigate the live event in 2017 between Ken Wilber and Doshin Roshi at Findhorn to discuss how the Transformational Communities of Tomorrow may emerge.
 This has led me to be one of the recommended consultants of the Holistic Centers Network.